John Humphrey Noyes: Early years

-Noyes was born September 3, 1811, in Brattleboro, Vermont, to John Noyes, who worked variously as a minister, teacher, businessman, and member of the U.S. House of Representatives; and Polly Noyes (née Hayes), aunt to Rutherford B. Hayes, 19th president of the United States.
+Noyes was born September 3, 1811, in Brattleboro, Vermont, to John Noyes, who worked variously as a minister, teacher, businessman, and member of the U.S. House of Representatives; and to Polly Noyes (née Hayes), aunt to Rutherford B. Hayes, later the 19th president of the United States.

-In 1831, when he was 20, Noyes was influenced by the preaching of Charles Grandison Finney, a leader in the Second Great Awakening.
+In 1831, at the age of 20, Noyes was influenced by the preaching of Charles Grandison Finney, a leader in the Second Great Awakening.
 Noyes underwent a religious conversion.
-"My heart was fixed on the millennium, and I resolved to live or die for it," Noyes later recalled.
+"My heart was fixed on the millennium, and I resolved to live or die for it", Noyes later recalled.
 He graduated from Dartmouth College shortly thereafter and dropped plans to study law, instead enrolling at Andover Theological Seminary with a view to entering the Christian ministry.

 In the fall of 1832, Noyes left Andover to enter the Yale Theological Seminary so that he could devote more time to Bible study.
 In addition to attending daily lectures and practicing his preaching technique, Noyes began to dip his toe into political activism, helping to organize in New Haven one of the first Anti-Slavery Societies in the United States.

 While in his second year at Yale, Noyes made what he considered a major theological discovery.
-While attempting to determine the date of the second coming of Christ, Noyes became convinced that the event had already occurred.
-His conclusion was that Christ's second coming had taken place in 70 AD and that therefore "mankind was now living in a new age."
+While attempting to determine the date of the second coming of Christ, Noyes concluded that the event had already occurred, in 70 AD, and that therefore "mankind was now living in a new age".

-With this in mind Noyes became increasingly concerned with salvation from sin and with perfection.
-He began to argue with his colleagues that unless man was truly free of sin, then Christianity was a lie, and that only those who were perfect and free of sin were true Christians.
-This internal religious crisis brought about a new religious conversion within Noyes, after which he began to proclaim that he "did not sin."
+This led Noyes to become increasingly concerned with salvation from sin and with perfection.
+He began to argue that only those who were perfect and free of sin were true Christians, and to proclaim that he "did not sin".

 In 1838, Noyes married Harriet Holton.
 Initially, the couple had a traditional Christian marriage.
-In the first six years of the marriage Harriet gave birth five times.
-Four of the five births were premature.
-Only one of their children survived.
-These life experiences led Noyes to begin his study of sexual intercourse in marriage.
-In May 1846, Noyes had a romantic attraction to the wife of George Cragin, an early convert.
-He persuaded the Cragins and Mrs. Noyes to merge their unions into a "complex marriage," in which both men were married to both women, such that they could have sex together.
+In the first six years of the marriage, Harriet gave birth five times, but just one child survived, as the rest were born prematurely.
+These experiences led Noyes to study sexual intercourse in marriage.
+In May 1846, Noyes became romantically attracted to the wife of George Cragin, an early convert.
+He persuaded the Cragins and Mrs. Noyes to merge their unions into a "complex marriage" in which both men were married to both women, such that they could have sex together.
 The two couples moved into a common house that same year.
 Noyes spent the next few years developing his ideas on male continence.
-In mid-1847 Noyes and some of his male converts began extending the scope of complex marriage to female converts, including several village widows and young women.
-This led to the October 1847 indictment of Noyes for "adulterous fornication."
-After arraignment in court, Noyes absconded to New York, where in 1848 the Oneida Community was born.
+In mid-1847, he and some of his male converts began extending the scope of complex marriage to female converts, including several village widows and young women.
+This led to the October 1847 indictment of Noyes for "adulterous fornication".
+After he was arraigned in court, Noyes absconded to New York, where in 1848 he and his followers founded the Oneida Community.